 Buyers buy the solution that delivers the best value for their organisations, and rightly so.
 However, when several solutions are closely matched, it’s human nature to select the one that most favours you personally.
 This is not about ethics.
 It may be the solution that causes you the least hassle, a brand you admire or want to be associated with or the solution that will give you most potential for career progression.
 It’s human nature and, as we’ve said before, human nature rarely changes.

-2. The changing face of B2B Selling
+2. The changing face of business to business selling

-So if human behaviour is timeless and our human behaviour sits at the core of our sales effectiveness, are the things that do change of any concern?
+So if human behaviour is timeless and our human behaviour sits at the core of our sales effectiveness are the things that do change of any concern?
 Absolutely yes.
 These are the difficulties that need to be addressed.
 Here’s a summary of key developments.

 More sophisticated buyers

 There’s no doubt customers are more savvy than they were 40 years ago.
 They have more information readily available, better buying processes and a far deeper understanding of the solutions available to them.
+This is a challenge across sales, and one that SPIN Selling helps to solve.

 Rise of professional procurement

 Customers now, more than ever, are supported by colleagues in professional procurement.
-Huthwaite recently researched the issues facing the B2B sales community.
+Huthwaite recently researched the issues facing the business to business sales community.
 The biggest reported challenge was lack of access to end-user customers brought about by the streamlining of buying processes and the rise of professional procurement.
 More and more sales people are now facing highly skilled professionals who are trained to commoditise your offer, attack your pricing and negotiate away your profit.

 The advent of the Internet and email in the last 25 years has had a huge impact on the sales environment as we know.
 Information is available instantly, 24 hours a day, and that is driving attitudes towards sales in an ever more demanding direction.
 “I’ll get the proposal to you by the end of next week” is no longer acceptable.
 It’s not just younger millennials who make up the on-demand generation and expect everything to be available at the point of need.
 Many experienced professionals think that way too.
 And with advanced thinking around the Future of Work occupying many Boardroom agendas these days, how long will it be before commercial business moves outside traditional office hours, if we’re not there already?

 New research by Royal Mail suggests 63% of people making buying decisions still prefer to browse a physical catalogue rather than online.
 But that means 37% don’t and the chances are that those who do prefer a catalogue went online to decide which catalogues to order.
-So, whilst a physical catalogue still has its place, a talking catalogue, the term Neil Rackham uses to describe a typical sales rep, does not.
+So, whilst a physical catalogue still has its place, a talking catalogue, the term SPIN Selling creator Neil Rackham uses to describe a typical sales rep, does not.
 The role of sales person as the source of product information is rapidly disappearing.

 Ease/speed of product replication